Ab initio machine learning simulation of calcium carbonate from aqueous solutions to the solid state: Abstract

 \section{Abstract}

 A first principles machine learning model has been developed aimed at studying the formation of calcium carbonate from aqueous solution using molecular dynamics simulations.
 The model, dubbed SCAN-ML, reproduces accurately the potential energy surface derived from ab initio density-functional theory within the SCAN approximation for the exchange and correlation functional.
 A broad range of properties have been calculated relevant to ions in solution, solid phases, and the calcite/water interface.
 Careful comparison with results from experiments and semi-empirical force fields shows that SCAN-ML provides an excellent description of this system, surpassing state-of-the-art force fields for many properties, while providing a benchmark for many quantities that are currently beyond the reach of direct ab initio molecular dynamics.
-A key feature of SCAN-ML is its ability to capture chemical reactions, including the carbonate to bicarbonate transformation.
-Our model thus paves the way for the study of reactive crystallization pathways in calcium carbonate, which are currently poorly understood.
+A key feature of SCAN-ML is its ability to capture chemical reactions, which reveals that calcium carbonate ion pair formation occurs predominantly via binding of calcium to bicarbonate, with the subsequent loss of a proton to water, rather than by direct association.
+Our model thus paves the way for the ab initio study of reactive crystallization pathways in biominerals, which are currently poorly understood.

 Calcium carbonate (\ce{CaCO3}) plays a key role in a wide array of phenomena relevant for geosciences, biology, and industrial processes\cite{rieger2014formation}.
 Formation of calcium carbonate provides a natural mechanism for carbon sequestration and regulation of ocean acidity, while the biomineralization of \ce{CaCO3} is central to many organisms, such as corals and molluscs, and can be regarded as a major achievement of evolution.
 Conversely, the crystallization of \ce{CaCO3} can also be undesirable, as it leads to scale formation in domestic and industrial systems that employ hot water, such as boilers, heat exchangers and desalination plants\cite{somerscales1990fouling}.
 Given their significance, the mechanisms by which \ce{CaCO3} crystallizes have received considerable attention over the years, and despite major advances some aspects remain the subject of intense debate\cite{kimura2022possible,katsman2022mechanism,king2022solvent}.
 The early stages of this process are complex for several reasons.
 For one thing, \ce{CaCO3} has several polymorphs including calcite, aragonite, vaterite, and an amorphous phase, not to mention two known hydrates.
 Such rich polymorphism can lead to indirect crystallization pathways, for example, the formation of an amorphous and/or less stable crystalline precursor before the appearance of the final crystalline phase\cite{nielsen2014situ}.
 Even prior to this stage, there has been considerable debate over the mechanism of nucleation and whether it follows a traditional classical approach, or as proposed more recently it follows the pre-nucleation cluster pathway that involves progressive assembly of dynamic oligomers and a liquid-liquid phase transition\cite{gebauer2008stable,gebauer2014pre}.